vuejs/v2.vuejs.org/src/v2/cookbook/vue-route-change-handling.md

 <router-view :key="$route.fullPath"></router-view>
 ```

-This will assure that when going from `/orders` to `/orders?page=2` or from `/orders?page=2` to `/orders?page=1`, a fresh instance of `OrderIndex` component will be provided, which will trigger the `created` method and download fresh data each time.
+This will assure that when going from `/orders` to `/orders?page=2` or from `/orders?page=2` to `/orders?page=1`, a fresh instance of `OrderIndex` component is created, triggering the `created` hook and downloading fresh data.
 There's also a subtle alternative to it:

 ```html
 <router-view :key="$route.path"></router-view>
 ```

-The main difference is that `/orders` and `/orders?page=2` would not re-create the components and data would not be reloaded, but going from `/orders` to `/invoices` with the same `OrderIndex` component would.
+The main difference is that changes on the query eg: going from `/orders` to `/orders?page=2` won't make up a different `key` and therefore, no data is fetched.
+However going to a different route will keep the same behaviour.

-The `:key` solution isn't widely known so the most commonly used way is the plain `router-view`:
+Sometimes we don't want to recreate the view component so we go with key-less router-view:

 ```html
 <router-view></router-view>
 ```

-and adding a watcher for the `$route` object:
+and `$watch` the `$route` object:

 ```js
 Vue.component('OrderIndex', {